Your data and security : How we will contact or visit you

 If you suspect that a person at your door is not a genuine census officer, close the door.
 If you feel unsafe, call the police.

-If our field officers visit when you've already submitted your census
+Our Non-Compliance officers may visit when you've already submitted your census

-Follow the guidance on our why have I received a reminder letter page, as you may have had a visit for reasons described there.
+Follow the guidance on our why have I received a warning letter page, as you may have had a visit for reasons described there.